 Sole Developer is the sole General Partner/Managing Member or the sole shareholder/owner of the General Partner/Managing Member and shall apply under the Nonprofit set-aside.
+1 point received an IRS Form 8609 for that project on or before February 28, 2022, or received a reservation in 2020 and IRS Form 8609 on or before February 28, 2023.
+1 point

 Community Housing Development Organizations (CHDO) that apply under the Nonprofit set-aside for State HOME funds.
+2 points

 Developer, General Partner, or Managing Member Performance.

-The qualifying entity of this Project received a reservation of 9% Tax Credits in Iowa in 2019 and has received an IRS Form 8609 for that project on or before February 28, 2022, or received a reservation in 2020 and IRS Form 8609 on or before February 28, 2023.
+2 points maximum The gualifying entity of this Project received a reservation of 9% Tax Credits in Iowa in 2019 and has